geosoftech18/Aryanx-Tech-Solutions/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+I want to build a comprehensive job portal with inspiration from MichaelPage's website (https://www.michaelpage.com/).
+The portal should have three user roles: Admin, Candidate, and Recruiter.

+Tech Stack Requirements:
+- Frontend: React, Next.js with Server Actions
+- State Management: Redux
+- UI Components: shadCN with TailwindCSS
+- Backend: Next.js API routes
+- Database: PrismaORM with MongoDB
+- API Documentation: Swagger
+- Asset Management: Cloudinary
+- TypeScript throughout the application

+The application should have all the pages listed in the provided sitemap with similar organization and professional styling.